maravichandran/old-personal-website-v2/projects.md

 I also spearheaded a new 1:1 mentorship program, with over 100 mentees enrolled, to match CS upperclassmen with underclassmen for holistic growth in academics and career/personal development.
 Approximately 70% of mentor-mentee pairs reported that they communicated at least once per week during the semester.
 I took on mentees of my own, with a focus on supporting women in CS.

 In addition, I created the curriculum for and served as the sole instructor for an accredited Rutgers course, a [First-Year Interest Group Seminar](https://careers.rutgers.edu/about-us/resources-services/first-year-interest-group-seminars-figs) course on Exploring Computer Science, to 24 first-year students.
 Lesson topics included data science, encryption, machine learning and diversity, and CS for social good.

-I also tutored computer science coursework on behalf of the CS department.